Shane MacGowan and The Popes: Later activities

+Leeson O'Keeffe formed the "psycho celli" group Neck in 1994, and led it until shortly before his death from pancreatic cancer in 2014.

+Colm Ó Maonlaí went on to a successful acting career, including a role in Eastenders.

+Producer and sound man Dave Jordan died of a heroin overdose in Paris, while on the road with the band in March 1995.

+Road manager Charlie MacLennan died of a drug-induced heart attack in October 1996.

+Kieran "Mo" O'Hagan died on 20 March 2000.

+Founding member Tom McManamon (born on 30 May 1961 in London, England), died on 15 December 2006, after a long battle with illness from liver disease.

 A memorial for McManamon in March 2007 saw Bob Dowling, Andy Ireland, and Brian Kelly reunite as the Popes, joined by Miriam Kavana and Denis Dowling.

+Kieran Kiely went on to work with The Corrs, Sinéad O'Connor, Dave Stewart, Wyclef Jean, Stevie Nicks and others, and composes music for film and television.

+Multi-instrumentalist John Myers went on to work with Sinead O'Connor and moved into a career of songwriting and production.

-Accordion player Andy Nolan went on to join the BibleCode Sundays.
+Accordion player Andy Nolan went on to co-found The BibleCode Sundays in 2006.

 Banjo player Brian Kelly went on to join Creeds Cross, and released two instrumental records under his own name.

 Violinist Dave Allen and guitarist Ian Bramble released a Christmas song and an album with John Coghlan.

 Drummer Will Morrison has played in Welsh band Here Be Dragons.

-In November 2013, Paul McGuinness suffered a serious head injury that left him hospitalized for months.
-As of 8 June 2014, he was still residing in the brain injury rehabilitation unit at Homerton Hospital.
+In November 2013, Paul McGuinness suffered a serious head injury after being hit by a car and was hospitalized for months, and then living in the brain injury rehabilitation unit at Homerton Hospital for months further.
+He has since played a few fundraisers, and leads a band called "Aisling".

+Founder Shane MacGowan continued to perform with The Pogues until their dissolution in 2014, and passed away on 30 November 2023 from pneumonia, following a long battle with encephalitis.